s1r0n/lightning-path/articles/journalistic-pieces/the-peace-table/introduction/humanitys-indomitable-drive-for-change.md

 nav_order: 5
 parent: Introduction
 has_children: true
-Summary: Examines humanity's persistent, cross-cultural drive for social transformation and the recurring failure of revolutionary movements to sustain their gains.
+summary: Examines humanity's persistent, cross-cultural drive for social transformation and the recurring failure of revolutionary movements to sustain their gains.
 Argues that current knowledge technology — the tools we use to record, transmit, and review collective wisdom — is fundamentally inadequate to the task of paradigm shift, leaving us vulnerable to the accelerating polycrisis.
 ---

 ## Humanity's Indomitable Drive for Change